-The Physician Assistant Program has policies that are specific to the PA program.
-Physician assistant students should review these policies, which involve both academic and nonacademic matters.
-The policies are included in the Physician Assistant Student Handbook provided to each student upon admission to the PA Program.
+The Physician Assistant Program has policies that are specific to the PA Program.
+Physician assistant students should review these policies involving academic and non-academic matters.
+In addition, the policies are included in the Physician Assistant Student Handbook provided to each student upon admission to the PA Program.
 Each student is expected to abide by these policies; failure to do so may result in dismissal from the Program.